 That worked!
 The "CPU board" has the 8080, its support chips, and a switchmode power supply to provide the 3 voltages needed.
-But this didn't quite fill the board -- so there was room to include the "Front Panel" switches and lights.
-Borrowing from the Heathkit H8 (another classic 8080 microcomputer from the 1970's), I used software to drive the Front Panel switches and lights for improved functionality and to save parts.
+That left room to include the "Front Panel" switches and lights.
+Borrowing from the Heathkit H8 (another classic 8080 microcomputer from the 1970's), I used software to drive the Front Panel for improved functionality and to save parts.
 I managed to lay it out, and get it built.

 The second board has the memory and I/O. The bus interface between the two is the same as the Z80 Membership Card.
 Like the old Altair S-100 bus, cards can be interchanged between them, and new cards can be designed that will work with both.